StephanAkkerman/minecraft-server-guide/README.md

   - Use the following syntax: `{minecraft server host name}.{domain}.{suffix}`
 - I agree that this HTTPS request is performed
   - `y`
-- Enter email address for Let's Encrypt
+- Enter the email address for Let's Encrypt
   - This is the same email address you filled in before
 - Proceed with installation?
   - `y`